mreider/krems/README.md

 - required at root directory
 - must have `basePath` if home page is in a subdirectory
 - must have `devPath` to run locally without subdirectory
+- supports alternative CSS, JS, and favicon paths to override defaults
 - follows example below:

 ```